Human systems physiology: Respiratory, cardiovascular and metabolic function in response to stresses such as exercise and hypoxia

-We are an outward looking group, with collaborative projects across the University of Oxford – in particular with chemistry and engineering in the physical sciences, and with the clinical departments of medicine, anaesthesia and intensive care.
+We are an outward looking group, with collaborative projects across the University of Oxford – in particular with the chemistry and engineering departments in the physical sciences, and with the clinical departments of medicine, anaesthesia and intensive care.

 Much of the work within our group is either undertaken by graduate students working towards a doctorate or by early career postdoctoral scientists developing their careers.
 In many cases, the students are jointly supervised with other colleagues and this adds breadth to their research training.
 The laboratory has an international feel with students coming from many different countries.
 Recent students have been funded through Rhodes Scholarships, Marshall Scholarships, Felix Scholarships, Clarendon Bursaries, Wellcome Trust Studentships, as well as through funding arising from their native countries.